Bishop’s Pastoral Note – Originally Published October 2017-Revised January 2018

 PRAYER CENTERED CHURCH + MISSION-SHAPED DIOCESE

-Following Convention, on April 1, 2017, over 40 members of the diocesan family gathered at Old Wye, Wye Parish, to reflect on two critical areas in our diocesan life in pursuit of God’s Mission: PURPOSE & IDENTITY.
+Following Convention, on April 1, 2017, over 40 members of the diocesan family gathered at Old Wye, Wye Parish, to reflect on two critical areas in our diocesan life in pursuit of God’s Mission: VOCATION & IDENTITY.

-The first of those tasks was to listen to the Spirit’s voice and seek God’s guidance in leading us to consider our purpose as a Church on the Eastern Shore.
+The first of those tasks was to listen to the Spirit’s voice and seek God’s guidance in leading us to consider our vocation as a Church on the Eastern Shore.
 The process was defined by intensive, constructive, objective, respectful and prayerful conversation.
 In the end, what emerged was an overwhelming conviction that God is calling the Diocese of Easton to be a place of inclusion of all God’s children where love, service and sacrifice are the defining characteristics.

 From there we held up ten (10) specific ministry imperatives that should ultimately define our work as a PRAYER CENTERED + MISSION-SHAPED DIOCESE.
 These ministry imperatives collectively embody the Episcopal Church’s Five Marks of Mission, the Discernment Resolutions as presented from recent years of Diocesan self-reflection, the Jesus Movement as defined by Presiding Bishop Curry, and our biblical responsibility enunciated in 1 Corinthians 12 & 14, Ephesians 4, Romans 12, 1 Peter 4, Matthew 22: 37 (the Great Commandment), Matthew 28:19 (the Great Commission), and our Baptismal Covenant.
 View the Identity Poster